ercanersoy/Minibox/README.md

 ## Notes

 * FreeDOS is a registered trademark of Jim Hall.
-* Linux is a registered trademark of Linus Tovarlds.
+* Linux is a registered trademark of Linus Torvalds.
 * MS-DOS is a registered trademark of Microsoft Corporation.